Shrey113/Adb-Device-Manager/README.md

 - **Expanded Media Tools:** Integrated audio/video editing and streaming capabilities that bring creative control directly to your desktop.
 - **Cross-Platform Support:** Future releases will include native support for macOS and Linux environments.
 - **Enhanced Security Options:** Additional layers of security such as biometric authentication and multi-factor verification for sensitive operations.
+- **Custom Voice Command Creation:** Define your own custom voice commands and macros to automate complex sequences of operations.

 ## 📄 License